ChatLingual/docs/webform/README.md

 }
 ```

 Hooks provide a way to perform logic before or after a form submission or when an error occurs.
-When a listener is provided, the event will be provided to `beforeSubmit()`'s first argument, and `afterSubmit()`'s second argument.
+When a listener is provided, the event will be provided to `beforeSubmit()`'s first argument and `afterSubmit()`'s second argument.
 When a listener is omitted, the `beforeSubmit()` and `afterSubmit()` hooks don't accept any arguments.

 As an example, the following block will prevent a form from executing its default behavior when submitted (i.e. refreshing the page):